 All Donations are final and will not be refunded.
-Donor may contact the Fundraiser Creator directly to request a refund.
+If Donor wishes to receive a refund of the Donation, the Donor will need to contact the Fundraiser Creator directly to request a refund.
 PayPal has no obligation to participate or become involved in any dispute between Donor and Fundraiser Creator regarding any refund.

 Your Use of Donations

 You own the money in your account with PayPal.
-However, you may not use Donations for other than the stated purpose of your Fundraiser listed on PayPal Fundraisers.
+However, you may not use Donations for purposes other than the stated purpose of your Fundraiser as listed on PayPal Fundraisers Fundraiser.

-PayPal is under no obligation to monitor the use of the Personal or Business Fundraiser Donations assumes no liability whatsoever if the Donations are not used in accordance with the stated purposes of the Fundraiser.
-PayPal is not liable for, and assumes no rights, title interests in, or obligations related to the Donations, which are personal payments received by the Fundraiser Creator from Donors.
-Any disputes with Donors in relation to the Fundraiser or use of the Donations are the responsibility of the Fundraiser Creator and no right, title, or interest arises in the Donations by the Donors who make the personal payment at their own risk.
+This paragraph is to the extent permitted by law and without limitation to the Consumer Guarantees (if applicable).
+PayPal is under no obligation to monitor the use of the Donations collected on the Fundraiser and will incur no liability whatsoever if the Donations are not used in accordance with the stated purposes of the Fundraiser.
+PayPal is not liable and assumes no rights, title, or obligations in relation to the Donations collected in the Fundraiser which are personal payments received by you from your Donors.
+Any disputes with Donors in relation to the Fundraiser or your use of the Donations are your responsibility and no right, title, or interest arises in the Donations by the Donors who make the personal payment at their own risk.

 Submitting Intellectual Property Complaints

 We respect the intellectual property of others and require that PayPal users and users of PayPal Fundraisers comply with relevant intellectual property laws, including copyright and trademark laws.
-We may, in appropriate circumstances and at our discretion without incurring any obligation or liability to do so, limit or terminate the use of our products or services for users who use or publish content on PayPal Fundraisers that is subject to intellectual property rights claims.
+We may, in appropriate circumstances and at our discretion, limit or terminate the use of our products or services for users who use or publish content on PayPal Fundraisers that is subject to intellectual property rights claims.